abudi-09/Digital-Menu-Charm/DEPLOY.md

    - `DB_NAME` = `digital-menu-charm`
    - `JWT_SECRET` = <strong-random-secret>
    - Any mail/Twilio credentials used by your app (e.g., `SMTP_HOST`, `SMTP_USER`, `SMTP_PASS`, `TWILIO_SID`, `TWILIO_TOKEN`)
+   - `PUBLIC_API_ORIGIN` — e.g. `https://<your-service>.onrender.com` (optional but recommended).
+When set, QR signed URLs will be absolute, so the frontend does not need to know the backend origin at build time.

 3. Deploy and verify:
    - Visit the Render service URL (e.g. `https://<your-service>.onrender.com`).